 - a.
-The EFIT Executive Team will confirm that the cases the Detective/Investigator are assigned to are 95% compliant with the Process Narrative.
-This along with the results of the prior phases will be a determining factor that the Detective/Investigator and are ready to enter Phase 4. - b.
-IAFD on-call Supervisor will be contacted by the EFIT On-Call Supervisor of the need to respond to a Level 2 or Level 3 UOF.
-Except for an OIS, the IAFD Detective/Investigator will respond without the direct oversight of EFIT and comply with all provisions of the Process Narrative. - c.
-The EFIT On-Call Supervisor will assign the case to an EFIT Investigator who will review Blue Team and the OBRD of the IAFD Detective/Investigator within 24 hours of the Blue Team entry.
-The EFIT Investigator will prepare a critique to be forwarded through the chain of command to the EFIT Executive Team. - d.
-Upon successful completion of three UOF responses, the EFIT Executive Team will communicate to the IAFD Commander that the IAFD Detective/Investigator can conduct UOF Investigations (other than an OIS) without direct EFIT supervision.
+The EFIT Executive Team will confirm that the cases the Detective/Investigator are assigned to are 95% compliant with the Process Narrative for the last two consecutive quarters.
+This, along with the results of the prior phases, will be a determining factor that the Detective/Investigator is ready to enter Phase 4. - b.
+The IAFD on-call Supervisor will be contacted by the EFIT on-call Supervisor of the need to respond to a Level 2 or Level 3 UOF.
+Except for an OIS27, the IAFD Detective/Investigator will respond without the direct EFIT oversight and comply with all provisions of the Process Narrative. - c.
+The EFIT on-call Supervisor will assign the case to an EFIT Investigator who will review Blue Team and the OBRD of the IAFD Detective/Investigator within 24 hours of the Blue Team entry.
+The EFIT Investigator will prepare a critique of the case to be forwarded through the chain of command to the EFIT Executive Team.